kierandidi/kdidi_webpage/_projects/terraform-module.md

 ## Closing thoughts

 I hope that this post has given you the tools to use our Terraform module and start your journey with EMR Serverless.
-We are always interested in hearing feedback about the module or potential additions you would find helpful, so if you would like to see some functionality either drop me a mail or open an [issue on GitHub](https://github.com/kierandidi/terraform-aws-emrserverless/issues).
+We are always interested in hearing feedback about the module or potential additions you would find helpful, so if you would like to see some particular functionality either drop me a mail or open an [issue on GitHub](https://github.com/kierandidi/terraform-aws-emrserverless/issues).
 Thanks for reading!